evanwill/try-linux/content/2-choices.md

 topics: What is a Distro?
 How to choose one?
 ---

+{% include alert.html color="info" text="To get started you will need to choose a distro to try.
+This section presents info to consider and demystify the options, but if you want a quick suggestion, just try [Ubuntu](https://www.ubuntu.com/)!
+Ubuntu is the most popular desktop Linux and has the most help readily available." %}

 ## Distributions

 Surf [Distrowatch](https://distrowatch.com/) to browse the latest distro news!